philogicae/lfgho-hackathon-ghoticket/README.md

 Everything is done except the frontend (70%).
 Now I plan to finish the project 100% and to add:

-- Support for any ERC20 token
+- Support for any ERC20 token over 7 EVM chains + 4 testnets
-- Credit delegation tickets for $GHO
+- Gasless claims via sponsoring at deposit using Gelato Relay
 - Maybe CCIP for crosschain transfers using a trick
+- Fee system and tokenomics